 During World War II, Roscoe Brown flew 68 combat missions, downing a German jet outside Berlin during an escort mission in 1945.
 As a part of the Tuskegee Airmen’s bomber-escort missions in the 99th Fighter Squadron, he was one of three Red Tailed Angels.
-In 2007, Brown and five other Tuskegee airmen accepted the Congressional Gold Medal on behalf of the nearly 1,000 black men who went through the Tuskegee Airmen program between 1941 and 1945.
-Brown also earned the Distinguished Flying Cross for his bravery and skill.
+For his achievements in combat, Brown earned the Distinguished Flying Cross.

 In an oral history, Brown said: “Many of the bomber pilots [we escorted] said, ‘We saw the Red Tail P-51s and they were our saviors… Many of them did not know—most of them did not know—[we] were African Americans.

 After the war, Brown became an educator, social activist and one of the most prominent caretakers of the Tuskegee Airmen legacy until his death at age 94.

 READ MORE: The Tuskegee Airmen: 5 Fascinating Facts

 Theus is the first and only mission support officer of the Tuskegee Airmen to be promoted to general and the third Black Air Force general after Benjamin O. Davis, Jr., and Daniel Chappie James.
 During World War II, he served as a member of the 332nd Fighter group.